 - Research and development

 Research and development have played a crucial role in Germany’s efforts to commercialize renewable energy.
 The most significant source of biomass in Germany is agriculture.
 However, through research, it has been discovered that wood production can contribute immensely to the generation of biomass.
 The country is committed to research to take the use of renewable energy a notch higher.
 That is, combining biofuels and petroleum.

 - Supply of photovoltaic cell systems

 As earlier mentioned, photovoltaic cells work by converting light into electricity.
 Germany is among the world’s largest consumers of photovoltaic energy.
-The fantastic part is that the renewable energy source can be applied on the grid or off-grid.
+The fantastic part is that renewable energy sources can be applied on the grid or off-grid.
 The government has backed the installation of photovoltaic solar panels since the first time they were mass-produced.
 The country’s electricity demand is mostly being met by solar power.

-Germany has, for a long time, using the solar panels, through research and development, the nation has discovered ways the panels can operate more optimally.
+Germany has, for a long time, using solar panels, through research and development, the nation has discovered ways the panels can operate more optimally.
 This has seen Germany stay up in the ranks of the world’s biggest manufacturers of photovoltaic cell components.

 - · Innovation